 - There are special financial needs.
 There may be bills to pay off, a house to be sold, a new house to be purchased right away or assets that are hard to divide.
 Collaborative Law gives you the time and flexibility to come up with appropriate, customized solutions.

-Collaborative Law is not for just the easy cases or ones with very few issues.
+Collaborative Divorce is not for just the easy cases or ones with very few issues.
 It works well for custody issues and complex property issues.
 If you are facing a divorce, it is in your best interest to contact a trained Collaborative Law attorney for a consultation so you can decide if the process would work for you.
+(See our section on how to choose an attorney!)